learn-co-curriculum/phase-0-git-pushing-code/README.md

 1. Go to: [github.com/new](https://github.com/new), while logged into GitHub.

 2. Enter a name for your repository in the `Repository name` field.
-You can name it whatever you'd like; be creative!
+You can name it whatever you'd like, but here are a few guidelines that we follow that are commonly followed:
+  * Choose a name that's obvious `project-raccoon` is less helpful than `multi-server-file-search`
+  * As seen in the previous bullet, separation of multiple words happens with `-` versus `.` or `_`
 The default options are fine as-is — don't initialize the new repository with a README or add a `.gitignore` or license.
 Click the green `Create repository` button.